sbrodehl/pyPublicDecompWT/README.md

 ### Instructions
 Navigate into `xRITDecompress` and call `make`.
 The compiled image will be stored in the `xRITDecompress` directory (image name `xRITDecompress`).

-## Windows
-### Required software
-- Eclipse (tested with 3.2.2) or CygWin

-### Eclipse Instructions
-Select as workspace the folder `Extras`.
-The project `Eclipse_project` will be loaded automatically.
-It can be rebuilt or executed directly choosing the executable placed in the folder `Release`.
-Notice that one image should be used as argument.

-### CygWin Instructions
-Build the software as described for Linux and Solaris.

 # Usage
 You can specify: